Yankees vs. Athletics Player Props Betting Odds

 Rizzo Stats

-- Rizzo has picked up at least one hit in five straight games.
-In his last five games he is hitting .333 with a home run, three walks and two RBI.
+- Rizzo heads into this game looking to extend his six-game hit streak.
+In his last 10 games he is hitting .297 with a home run, six walks and two RBI.

 Rizzo Recent Games